-(1) The person having management responsibility for a management contract; any

-(2) Any person who has authority:

-(a) to hire and fire employees;(b) to set up working policy for the Gaming Enterprise;(c) the Financial officer or other person who has financial management responsibility.

-At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for primary management officials.
+- (a) The person having management responsibility for a management contract; - (b) Any person who has authority: - 1.
+To hire and fire employees; - 2.
+To set up working policy for the Gaming Enterprise; - 3.
+The Financial Officer or other person who has financial management responsibility. - (c) At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for Primary Management Officials.